2023 Interior Design Trends: Restaurant Edition

 What so many customers are looking for is an experience when dining out.
 We’ve spent the last two years eating on the run, in our homes, and away from our closest friends, but now that consumers are back in dining rooms and restaurants, they’re expecting more than just a full belly.
 They’re looking for unique, comfortable, and entertaining experiences, sometimes called “Eatertainment,” that give them a reason to go out rather than ordering in.
 Interior design is critical now more than ever before in getting people back to the table and giving a memorable experience.

-Minimalism or Maximalism?
+Minimalism or maximalism?

 Both ends of this spectrum have their pros and cons, strengths and weaknesses.
 The minimalist idea takes pride in neutral colors, simplicity, and having as few items as possible, whereas the maximalism philosophy is lively colors and abundant décor.
 But which is best for a particular space?